MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 ## Summary

-In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure MySQL database using JDBC.
+In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure Database for MySQL database using JDBC.

 ## Next steps